flempriere/SedgewickAlgorithmsInC/Chapter1/index.md

 # Exercises
 ## Exercise 1.1

+**Problem Statement**

-*Give the output that a connectivity algorithm should produce when given the input*
+Give the output that a connectivity algorithm should produce when given the input
 ```
 0 2
 1 4